souvik3333/OEDR-for-autonomous-vehicle/README.md

 Finally, the outputs of all the modules are augmented to provide an augmented video output with all the detections and classifications available.

 ## Dependencies
 The dependencies can be installed with "environment.yml" file.
+Detailed information can be found in <a href="./doc/getting_started.md">getting_started.md</a>